infinitered/ignite/docs/Components-TextField.md

 ### `preset`

-The `preset` prop is optional.
-Use preset to setup various look and feels.
+The `preset` optional prop is a string name of the style preset to use.
+Use preset to setup various default styles.

 ```tsx
 <TextField